 Unfortunately, evaluation systems that rely solely upon subjective classroom observations have proven themselves to be inadequate by classifying nearly 100 percent of teachers as effective.
-Similar patterns can be seen in Colorado, where 99 percent of teachers were rated effective or highly effective in 2014-15 under the state model teacher evaluation system.
-Only 1 percent of teachers received a rating of ineffective.
+Similar patterns can be seen in Colorado, where 93.5 percent of teachers were rated effective or highly effective in 2016-17 under the state model teacher evaluation system.
+Less than 1 percent of teachers received a rating of ineffective.
 In the absence of other forms of effectiveness measurement, these systems treat all teachers as being exactly the same in terms of performance.
 They implicitly encourage the idea that teachers are simply interchangeable widgets-a notion called the "Widget Effect."